-With GoodSync, you can synchronize local documents and folder architectures with Google Docs or vice versa.
-Unlike Google Drive, a GoodSync backup or sync will not force you to convert your local documents to Google Doc format, though you will need to if you want to edit those documents online.
+With GoodSync, you can synchronize local documents and folder architectures with Google Drive or vice versa, or choose to backup to your Google Drive.
+The advantage to using GoodSync to backup or sync is that it will not force you to convert your local documents to Google Doc format, though you will need to if you want to edit those documents online.

-- Start GoodSync and click Browse on the Left.
+- Start GoodSync and click Please click here to select Folder on the Left.

-Once the Browse dialog appears, click Google Drive (Docs).
+Once the Browse dialog appears, click Google Drive.

-- Enter your Google username and password and click Go (top right).
+- Enter your Google username and password, then click Go (top right).

-- Once the folders from your Google Docs account appear, select the folder you want to back up or sync.
-Click OK.
+- Once the folders on the Google Drive server appear, select the folder which you would like to backup/sync with.

-- Start the sync/backup process by clicking Analyze.
+- Start the sync/backup process by clicking the Analyze button.

-*Note: Google Docs are in a special format that allows users to edit them online, but not on their desktop (in Microsoft Word, for example).
-As such, to edit the content of a Google Doc on your desktop, you will have to convert it to another file format first.
+Google Docs Note: Google Docs are in a special format that allows users to edit them online, but not on their desktop (in Microsoft Word, for example).
+To edit the content of a Google Doc on your desktop, you will have to convert it to another file format first.
 To do so:

 - Open the document you want to convert in Google Docs.